Putting People in their Place: Monocular Regression of 3D People in Depth

 \section{Related Work}

-\textbf{Monocular 3D mesh regression from natural scenes. } Unlike many methods for 3D pose estimation that estimate the skeleton only, here we focus on regressing a 3D body mesh using a parametric model like SMPL~\cite{smpl} from a single RGB image.
+\textbf{Monocular 3D mesh regression from natural scenes. } Here, we focus on regressing a 3D body mesh using a parametric model like SMPL from a single RGB image.
 Most methods can be divided into multi-stage or single-stage approaches.
-For general multi-person cases, most existing methods~\cite{keep,hmr,pavlakos2019texturepose,kolotouros2019spin,choi20213dcrowdnet,smplx,moon2020pose2pose} are based on a typical two-stage framework, which first detects people and then estimates the parameters of each person separately.
-Recent methods focus on exploring various supervision/refinement signals, such as temporal coherence~\cite{kocabas2020vibe}, contour alignment~\cite{Dwivedi_DSR_2021}, self-contact~\cite{muller2021self}, or ground constraints~\cite{rempe2021humor} to enhance the geometric/dynamic consistency.
+For general multi-person cases, most existing methods~\cite{keep,hmr,pavlakos2019texturepose,kolotouros2019spin,moon2020pose2pose} are based on a typical two-stage framework, which first detects people and then estimates the parameters of each person separately.
+Recent methods focus on exploring various supervision~\cite{rong2019delving} signals, such as temporal coherence~\cite{kocabas2020vibe}, contour alignment~\cite{xiu2022icon,Dwivedi_DSR_2021,pavlakos2018learning}, self-contact~\cite{muller2021self}, ground constraints~\cite{rempe2021humor,yi2022mover}, or global human trajectory~\cite{yuan2022glamr} to enhance the geometric/dynamic consistency.
 However, for depth reasoning about all people in the scene, these multi-stage methods are not ideal.
 The processing of individual cropped people cannot exploit the scene context or reason about depth ordering.

-A few one-stage methods~\cite{romp,zhang2021bmp} estimate multiple 3D people simultaneously.
-Given a single image, ROMP outputs~\cite{romp} a 2D Body Center Heatmap, Camera Map, and Parameter Map for 2D human detection, positioning, and mesh parameter regression, respectively.
+A few one-stage methods~\cite{romp,mehta2018single} estimate multiple 3D people simultaneously.
+Given a single image, ROMP \cite{romp} outputs a 2D Body Center Heatmap, Camera Map, and Parameter Map for 2D human detection, positioning, and mesh parameter regression, respectively.
 At the position parsed from the 2D Body Center heatmap, ROMP samples the final mesh parameters from the Camera and Parameter maps.
 These one-stage methods enjoy a holistic view of the image, which is more suitable for depth reasoning.
-However, they are based on 2D representations, like the 2D Body Center heatmap~\cite{romp} or discretized multi-scale 2D center maps~\cite{zhang2021bmp}.
+However, they are based on 2D representations that do not represent depth.
 Like most methods, they model adults (with SMPL), train on images of adults, and therefore only predict adults.
 To tackle the limitations of their 2D representation and age bias, we propose BEV and its training scheme of learning age priors that constrain body height.